vatlab/vat-docs/content/Documentation/vtools Commands/import.md

-## General usages and options
+### 2. General usages and options

 Command `` vtools import `` imports variants, sample genotypes and related information fields.
 The imported variants are saved to the master variant table `variant` of the project, along with their information fields.
 Samples are saved to a genotype database `$proj_genotype` as separate sample tables.

 {{% notice tip %}}

  1. Variant tools can import SNVs, Indels and complex variants with reference and alternative alleles explicitly listed in the source files.
 It cannot yet handle structural variants such as large indels listed in vcf file as `<INS>` or `DUP:TANDEM>`.
-For details about how different types of variants are imported into *variant tools*, please refer to [here][1]
+For details about how different types of variants are imported into *variant tools*, please refer to [here]([1]).

  2. Although vcf files produced by different variant calling software have different fields, *variant tools* provides a growing number of pipelines to import data in particular formats.
-You can have a look at available pipelines (`vtools show pipelines`) and details of a particular pipeline (`vtools show pipeline PIPELINE`) to see if you can find a pipeline to import your data.
+You can have a look at available pipelines ([`vtools show`](Documentation/vtools Commands/show.md) `pipelines`) and details of a particular pipeline ([`vtools show`](Documentation/vtools Commands/show.md) `pipeline PIPELINE`) to see if you can find a pipeline to import your data.

  3. It is sometimes useful to import only variants to a project.
-The variant info could be added later using command `vtools update`, or built into an annotation database to reduce the size of the project.
+The variant info could be added later using command [`vtools update`](Documentation/vtools Commands/update.md), or built into an annotation database to reduce the size of the project.

 {{% /notice %}}

 <details><summary>Examples:create a project and load some sample data</summary>